NehaRawat21/Neha/README.md

-This repository contains SQL queries designed to analyze and extract insights from the Netflix stocks database.
-The database includes historical stock data, and the queries cover a range of topics from basic data retrieval to advanced analytics.
+This repository contains SQL queries designed to analyze and extract insights from the datasets.
+The datasets includes historical data, and the queries cover a range of topics from basic data retrieval to advanced analytics.